 Now take the top shelf and keep it over the two side plywood pieces.
 Take a drill, and screw in ⅛ diameter pilot holes leaving at least 2 inches space.
 Just leave ⅜ inch of space in the beginning and the end of the shelf.
 The wooden screws will go in ¾ inch long and ¼ inch in diameter in all these holes.
 This will help keep the top most shelf in place.

 Place the organizer in front of you on the floor so that the top shelf is on the opposite side.
 With the help of the carpenter's pencil and ruler (or yardstick), the inner sides of the organizer should be marked.
 Mark another line which will show you how thick each of the shelves will be.

-Now take the instant adhesive, and apply a thin coat on one side of all the shelves.
+Apply a thin coat of instant adhesive on one side of all the shelves.
 Let it dry for couple of hours.
 With a drill, screw in ⅛ pilot holes leaving at least 2 inches space.
-Just leave ½ inch from the back and the front end of the shelves.
+Leave ½ inch from the back and front end of the shelves.
 The wooden screws will go in ¾ inch long and ¼ inch in diameter in all these holes.
-This will help keep the top most shelf to the sides.
+This will keep the top most shelf to the sides.

 Take more sandpapers, and finish sanding all the surfaces of the organizer.
 Smear 3―4 coats of acrylic wood treatment, and let it dry properly.
 Let the first coat dry completely, and then apply the next one.

 Use the L-shaped wall mounts and anchors to place the organizer on the wall.
 You will leave at least 1―3 ft distance between the wall and the organizer.